 This collision, however, was a rear end collision, and the scenario depicted in the lawsuit is rather standard.
 Cars that are struck from behind oftentimes do end up being out of control and, in addition to the initial hit from behind, those vehicles oftentimes are involved in another collision that results from the driver losing control.

 People suing trucking companies in claims that involve allegations that equipment was not properly maintained need experienced truck wreck lawyers to help them put those claims together.
-In addition to the investigation regarding what happened to the vehicles during the accident, those attorneys have to get evidence that equipment was not maintained in advance of the accident to make these cases more likely to succeed.
+In addition to the investigation regarding what happened to the vehicles during the accident, those attorneys have to get evidence that equipment was not maintained to make these cases more likely to succeed.